raulcf/CMSC-33580-1/index.md

 **Canvas Site:** Go [here](https://canvas.uchicago.edu/courses/30764)

+**Zoom:** We will use [this zoom link](https://uchicago.zoom.us/my/raulcf) for the lectures and discussions.
+Requires a uchicago account and a password you'll receive separately.

 ### Grading

 - **Course Project (80%).** Quarter-long project based on seed ideas or proposed by the student and agreed upon during the first week.